 If you are looking for a specific site by its institutional name (e.g., a church or school) or by the instrument's proper name, select the above index and then use the "find in page" feature of your Web browser to locate a distinctive word (or partial word) in that name.

-NOTE: These pages are not intended to list all sets of bells in the British Isles which can be played as chimes, primarily because there are so many rings (which we don't list in this region) which have auxiliary equipment that permits occasional use as chimes.
+* NOTE: These pages are not intended to list all sets of bells in the British Isles which can be played as chimes, primarily because there are so many rings (which we don't list in this region) that have auxiliary equipment which permits occasional use as chimes.
 We do intend to list all chimes which have baton keyboards, all chimes which have mechanical drums (excluding those drums which operate entirely upon change-ringing bells), and a fair sample of other types of actions.
-That sample includes Ellacombe chiming racks as well as chimes made of tubular or hemispheric bells.
+That sample includes Ellacombe chiming racks as well as chimes made of tubular or hemispherical bells.

 For a much more extensive (but in some respects less detailed) list of present and former chimes in this region, see Mike Chester's chime page.
-His multi-sheet Excel workbook lists over 700 chimes, over 100 clock chimes (4 to 9 bells), over 200 chimes of tubular bells, nearly 100 chimes of hemispherical bells, and a few bar chimes.
+His multi-sheet Excel workbook lists over 750 chimes of conventional bells, over 175 clock chimes (4 to 9 bells), over 300 chimes of tubular bells (4 to 13 notes, but only 2 have an added semitone), over 80 chimes of hemispherical bells (4 to 16 notes, but only 4 have an added semitone), and a few bar chimes (5 or 8 notes; only one survives).

 For complete information about change-ringing towers in this region, see Dove's Guide.
-As of 23 June 2008, there were 2160 such towers with at least 8 bells.
+As of August 2020, there were over 2200 such towers with at least 8 bells, as compared to a little over 100 for the rest of the world.

 Return to Indexes to tower bell sites in the British Isles.